 If those videos have many more views than you there are three possible reasons for this:

-- Your video may not be as good as other videos out there on the exact same topic, consider going back to the drawing table, doing some new research (finding missing content, questions unanswered) and creating a better video on the same topic.
+- Your video may not be as good as other videos out there on the exact same topic, consider going back to the drawing table, doing some new research (finding missing content, questions unanswered) and creating a better video on the same topic (check out this guide to creating killer YouTube intros, so you can improve those videos).

 - Your video is under-performing.
 Go back and check all my suggestions above in this post.
 You can also try my Slingshot Technique for getting more views on YouTube (I used this method to get over 400,000 views on the bow tie video I mentioned earlier, the channel had no views or subscribers at the time).